grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/error-handling-in-data-source-plugins.md

   - error handling
 ---

-This guide explains how to handle errors in data source plugins and provides suggestions for common scenarios.
+This guide explains how to handle errors in data source plugins.

 ## Provide usable defaults